Find and compare cheap insurance quotes for Canadians

 How to buy insurance in Canada

-There are many ways to buy insurance in Canada and each comes with its own pros and cons.
-We break them down, so you can pick the one that matches your style best.
+There are many ways to buy insurance in Canada, and each comes with its own pros and cons.
+We break them down so you can pick the one that best matches your needs.

-That's right.
-You can buy insurance online in Canada.
-And wouldn't you know it, we at Ratehub.ca offer it as a service!
-It's easy.
+That's right, you can buy insurance online in Canada, including from Ratehub.ca!
 From the comfort of your home, you can review insurance quotes from multiple suppliers within minutes, saving you time and money.

-You'll need to answer some questions in an easy-to-use web form, review your coverage options, then look at your quotes.
+You'll need to answer a few questions in an easy-to-use web form, review your coverage options, and view your quotes.
 A simple click on a provider will connect you with a broker.
-The broker then calls you to review the quote and put the finishing touches on your policy.
+The broker will then call you to review the quote and finalize your policy.
 It's that simple.

-The benefit to you is personally reviewing what providers offer you the best coverage for the lowest price.
-But, with insurance, it's not always about the best price.
-Some insurers may provide products that you need like extensive water protection (i.e. flood insurance) if you're in a high-risk area.
-Others may give specific alumni or professional discounts, not available from a different insurance company.
+The benefit to you is the ability to personally review which providers offer you the best coverage at the lowest price.
+But, with insurance, it's not always about the best price; it’s about the level of coverage.
+Some insurers may provide products that you need that others don’t, like extensive water protection (i.e. flood insurance) if you're in a high-risk area.
+Others may offer specific alumni or professional discounts that are not available from other insurance companies.

-If you feel more comfortable starting the conversation with an insurance broker, you can walk into their physical location or call them up on the phone.
+If you feel more comfortable starting the conversation with an insurance broker, you can visit their office or call them.
 They have access to products from multiple providers and, based on your needs, will advise you on the insurance that matches your budget.

 Buying from a broker is a double-edged sword.
-It's great because they do a lot of the work for you sifting through the policies to find the right one and can make recommendations based on your situation.
-The other side of the sword is that they are paid on commission - they may try to sell you a product loaded with bells and whistles to make more money.
+It's great because they do a lot of the work for you, sifting through the policies to find the right one and can make recommendations based on your situation.
+However, they are paid on commission, which means they may try to sell you a product loaded with bells and whistles to make more money.
 If you find a broker you can trust, review your policies every year and ensure you're getting the best value.

-Some insurance companies opt to sell their products directly to the consumer like Aviva, TD, or Manulife.
+Some insurance companies sell their products directly to the consumer, like Aviva, TD, or Manulife.
 There is a misconception that you can save money because you're cutting out the middleman.
-While it's possible they may give you a low rate because you haven't shopped around, you don't know if you're getting the best value.
+While they may offer you a low rate because you haven't shopped around, you don't know if you're getting the best value.

-A direct insurer knows its product intimately and obviously wants to sell its product.
-Their products may not meet your needs.
-If you have a particular situation like owning an Airbnb or driving for Uber – do your research ahead of time and know the insurance companies who provide what you need.
+A direct insurer knows its products intimately and wants to sell them, but they may not meet your needs.
+If you have a particular situation, like owning an Airbnb or driving for Uber, do your research ahead of time and identify the insurance companies that provide the coverage you need.

 How to save money on your insurance policy